 Cathy Rasmuson, vice chair of the Rasmuson Foundation Board, told the crowd who gathered for the campaign kickoff about her service years ago on a grand jury.
 For a case of child sexual assault, boxes of Kleenex were set out for jurors’ tears of rage and pain.

-When the Foundation Board considered a large grant this year for Alaska CARES, “I raised up both of my hands and said ‘yes,’” Rasmuson said to applause.
+When the Foundation Board considered a large grant this year for Alaska CARES, “I raised up both of my hands and cheered ‘yes,’” Rasmuson said to applause.

 The construction money in hand includes $6.85 million from Providence Alaska, $1.5 million from Southcentral Foundation and $1 million from Rasmuson Foundation.
 William Randolph Hearst Foundation has put in $100,000 and ConocoPhillips, $500,000, counting additional money awarded in July.
 Southcentral also committed operating dollars.